Ammaar-Alam/instagram-Checker/README.md

 ## Description

-Instagram Follower Analyzer is a web application that allows users to download their Instagram followers and following data as JSON files and analyze them to identify:
+Instagram Follower Analyzer is a web application that allows users to analyze their Instagram followers/following to identify:

 - **Users who do not follow you back**
 - **Accounts you do not follow back**

 The analysis is performed using a C program hosted on Heroku, providing a seamless experience without the need for local installation or compilation.

+Note: The Heroku dyno may be asleep when first visiting the app.
+The initial page load or first request can take up to ~1 minute to start the dyno.

 ## Table of Contents